Whole Lemon Bars

 - Preheat the oven to 350ºF (180ºC).

-- Overturn an 8-inch square pan on the counter and wrap the outside snugly with foil, shiny side up.
+- Overturn an 8-inch (20cm) square pan on the counter and wrap the outside snugly with foil, shiny side up.
 Remove the foil, turn the pan over, and fit the foil into the pan, pressing to nudge the foil into the corners.
-Then smooth it as best you can.
-Lightly butter or spray the surface of the foil with nonstick spray.
+Smooth the foil as best you can and lightly butter the surface, or spray it with nonstick spray.

 - In a medium bowl, mix the flour, 1/4 cup (50g) sugar, 1/4 teaspoon salt, 8 tablespoons (115g) melted butter, and vanilla, stirring just until smooth.

-- Smooth the batter into the bottom of the pan, using your hands or a small offset spatula to get it as level as possible.
+- Smooth the batter into the bottom of the pan, using your hands to get it as level as possible.